haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 If you leave a hostile creature’s reach during your move, you provoke an opportunity attack.
 Flying Movement
 Flying creatures enjoy many benefits of mobility, but they must also deal with the danger of falling.
 If a flying creature is knocked prone, has its speed reduced to 0, or is otherwise deprived of the ability to move, the creature falls, unless it has the ability to
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 92

 Actions in Combat
 When you take your action on your turn, you can take one of the actions presented here, an action you gained from your class or a special feature, or an action that you improvise.
 Many monsters have action options of their own in their stat blocks.